integral-io/time-tracker/py-http-func/readme.md

 ^^You must run above command in the python `venv` after activating it.

+Once you have version 3.6.0 active, and you have activated the virtual env using above bash commands, as well as exported SB_CONN_STR for servicebus: to run locally, from terminal: `func host start`

-http requests locally will go to: `http://localhost:7071/api/HttpSlackSlashCommand` so therefore slack slash-command will need to be set to point to `/api/HttpSlackSlashCommand`
+http requests locally will go to: `http://localhost:7071/api/HttpSlackSlashCommand` so therefore slack slash-command will need to be set to point to `http(s):{your url and port}/api/HttpSlackSlashCommand`